 Popular Destinations in the Lesser Antilles

-Among the most popular destinations in these series of islands in the Caribbean are the Virgin Islands, Guadeloupe, Antigua and Barbuda, and Aruba, each of which offers a variety of all-inclusive resorts and vacation packages, perfect for that island getaway vacation any time of year—though you should watch out for hurricane season, which affects the northern Lesser Antilles islands more frequently than it does the southern islands of Grenada, St. Vincent, and Barbados.
+Among the most popular destinations in the Caribbean are the Virgin Islands, Guadeloupe, Antigua and Barbuda, and Aruba, each of which offers a variety of all-inclusive resorts and vacation packages, perfect for that island getaway vacation any time of year.
+However, you should watch out for hurricane season, which affects the northern Lesser Antilles islands more frequently than it does the southern islands of Grenada, St. Vincent, and Barbados.

 In Aruba, be sure to check out some of the sunken reefs and caves along its jagged shoreline, and if you're in the U.S. Virgin Islands, you won't want to miss snorkeling with some of the aquatic life of the area or taking a shopping trip through Saint Thomas.

-As always, no matter which island you find yourself on during January and February, you won't want to miss the island's unique Carnivale celebration, which is a big blow-out party celebrating the somber and reserved Lent holiday that comes shortly thereafter.
+As always, no matter which island you find yourself on during January and February, don't miss the island's unique Carnivale celebration, which is a big blow-out party celebrating the somber and reserved Lent holiday that comes shortly thereafter.